Capital Analysts LLC Has $6.56 Million Holdings in D.R. Horton, Inc. (NYSE:DHI)

 Other institutional investors also recently added to or reduced their stakes in the company.
 Bogart Wealth LLC acquired a new position in D.R.
 Horton in the 3rd quarter valued at approximately $29,000.
 Farmers & Merchants Investments Inc. increased its stake in D.R.
 Horton by 108.3% in the 3rd quarter.
 Farmers & Merchants Investments Inc. now owns 352 shares of the construction company’s stock valued at $30,000 after buying an additional 183 shares during the period.
 Strategic Asset Management LLC acquired a new position in D.R.
 Horton in the 3rd quarter valued at approximately $33,000.
 Arlington Partners LLC acquired a new position in D.R.
 Horton in the 3rd quarter valued at approximately $34,000.
 Finally, Selective Wealth Management Inc. acquired a new position in D.R.
 Horton in the 3rd quarter valued at approximately $42,000.
 Hedge funds and other institutional investors own 81.15% of the company’s stock.

-Several research analysts have recently commented on DHI shares.
+Several research analysts have weighed in on the stock.
+Raymond James upped their price objective on shares of D.R.
+Horton from $110.00 to $120.00 and gave the company a “strong-buy” rating in a research note on Wednesday, November 17th.
+Barclays increased their price target on shares of D.R.
+Horton from $122.00 to $140.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 15th.
+Royal Bank of Canada increased their price target on shares of D.R.
+Horton from $100.00 to $103.00 and gave the stock a “sector perform” rating in a research note on Wednesday, November 10th.
 KeyCorp increased their price target on shares of D.R.
 Horton from $110.00 to $120.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 10th.
-Citigroup increased their price target on shares of D.R.
+Finally, Citigroup increased their price target on shares of D.R.
 Horton from $104.00 to $116.00 and gave the stock a “buy” rating in a research note on Thursday, November 11th.
-JPMorgan Chase & Co. dropped their price target on shares of D.R.
-Horton from $129.00 to $115.00 and set an “overweight” rating on the stock in a research note on Thursday, October 14th.
-BTIG Research dropped their price target on shares of D.R.
-Horton from $123.00 to $120.00 and set a “buy” rating on the stock in a research note on Tuesday, September 21st.
-Finally, Barclays increased their price target on shares of D.R.
-Horton from $122.00 to $140.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 15th.
-Three analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $114.93.
+Three equities research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $114.93.

 D.R.
 Horton (NYSE:DHI) last issued its quarterly earnings results on Tuesday, November 9th.
 The construction company reported $3.70 earnings per share for the quarter, beating analysts’ consensus estimates of $3.40 by $0.30.
 D.R.
 Horton had a net margin of 15.03% and a return on equity of 30.16%.
 The firm had revenue of $8.11 billion during the quarter, compared to the consensus estimate of $7.77 billion.
 During the same period in the prior year, the firm earned $2.24 EPS.
 The business’s revenue was up 26.7% on a year-over-year basis.
 On average, analysts predict that D.R.
 Horton, Inc. will post 14.23 earnings per share for the current fiscal year.